Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Numerical Methods

+We remark again that, aside from the model error which we are trying to compute, the only error which enters into the computation of $\rho^n$ comes from the rounding present in the floating-point arithmetic.
 As in the continuous case, the discrete residual velocity may be obtained from the residual vorticity.
 In particular, $R_k^n = i\rho_k^n(k_2,-k_1)/ |k|^2$.

 Note that $R_k^n$ reflects the modeling error made when replacing our fully discrete dynamical system by a similarly discretized alpha model.
-It is also possible to track the residual error present in a particular discretization of a continuous dynamical system.
+Similar results should hold if other numerical schemes, such as BDF2, were used.
+The method described here could also be used to compute the evolution of the residual error in other turbulence models.
+Moreover, it should be possible to track the residual error present in a particular discretization of a continuous dynamical system, for example, by comparing different numerical schemes.
 For work along these lines please see Banks, Hittinger, Connors and Woodward \cite{banks2013} and references therein.
-While it may be possible that similar techniques could be used to relate the discrete residuals $R_k^n$ that we compute here to the model error present in the fully-continuous alpha models, we do not pursue this direction of inquiry at the present time.
+While it may be possible that similar techniques could be used to relate the discrete residuals $R_k^n$ that we compute here to the model error in the fully-continuous alpha models, we do not pursue this direction of inquiry.

 The computations which appear in this paper were implemented using the MIT/Intel Cilkplus parallel processing extensions to the C programming language and compiled using GCC version 5.1.
 The fast Fourier transforms used to compute the non-linear term were performed using the FFTW3 software library.
 All computations were carried out using IEEE~754 double-precision floating point on the PDE Wulf cluster and the UNR Grid at the University of Nevada Reno.
-The final computations presented here took a total of 2016 core-hours of processing time using Intel Xeon E5-2650 CPUs.
+The final computations presented here took a total of $38\,400$ core-hours of processing time using Intel Xeon E5-2650 CPUs.
 The Navier--Stokes solver described in \cite{olson2003} was used to verify the correctness of our computations.

 The specific discretization considered here uses a~$256\times 256$ spatial grid with~$K=85$ and a time step of~$h=25/4096$.
 For practical reasons $h$ has been taken to be many orders of magnitude larger than the bounds given in Lemma~\ref{aball}.
 Numerically, this choice of parameters leads to a stable numerical scheme with a Courant--Friedrichs--Lewy condition number of